Audit committee report

 Internal financial controls

-- Reviewed the effectiveness of the company’s system of internal financial controls, including receiving assurance from management and internal audit
+- Reviewed the effectiveness of the company's system of internal financial controls, and received assurance from management and internal audit

 - Reviewed material issues raised by the internal and external audit process